EnterpriseDB/tpa/docs/src/tpaexec-update-postgres.md

 [tpaexec-configure](tpaexec-configure.md#known-issue-with-wildcard-use).

-It is your responsibility to ensure that the combination of Postgres, BDR, and pglogical package versions that you request are sensible.
+It is your responsibility to ensure that the combination of Postgres, PGD, and pglogical package versions that you request are sensible.
 That is, they should work together, and there should be an upgrade path from what you have installed to the new versions.

-For BDR clusters, it is a good idea to explicitly specify exact versions for all three components (Postgres, BDR, pglogical) rather than rely on the package manager's dependency resolution to select the correct dependencies.
+For PGD clusters, it is a good idea to explicitly specify exact versions for all three components (Postgres, PGD, pglogical) rather than rely on the package manager's dependency resolution to select the correct dependencies.